Indian Association of Special Libraries and Information Centres

-The Indian Association of Special Libraries and Information Centres (IASLIC) is a non-profit organisation based in India that supports development in the entire field of special librarianship in India.
+The Indian Association of Special Libraries and Information Centres (IASLIC) is a non-profit organisation based in India that supports the development of special librarianship in India.
 The IASLIC undertakes supports, coordinate research and studies, conducts short term training courses; organises general/special meetings, and hold seminars and conferences in alternate years on current problems of Libraries and Information services and other allied areas are selected as themes for discussions on these occasions.
 It also publishes journals, monographs, manuals, newsletters, papers, proceedings and reports.

 History

 The association was founded by J. Saha, A. K. Mukherjee and G. B. Ghosh on 3 September 1955 at Kolkata.
 Dr. Hora was elected the first President and Mr. J. Saha the first Honorary General Secretary of IASLIC.
 IASLIC maintains its headquarters at Kolkata.

 Membership

 Indian Association of Special Libraries and Information Centres (IASLIC) is composed of two kinds of members, namely individual and institutional.
 IASLIC has its fold most of the important libraries spread all over India as Institutional members, while a sizable number of people in the profession are either life or ordinary members.